SquadcastHub/squadcasthub.github.io/pages/mydoc/zendesk.md

 - status **Closed -> to resolve incident at Squadcast**

 Then, click on **Create**

 ![](images/zendesk_12.png)

 That is it, you are now good to go!
-Whenever a ticket is created as `New` or `Open`, an incident will be created in Squadcast.
+Whenever a ticket is created with `New` or `Open` status, an incident will be created in Squadcast for it.
 When the ticket is either `Solved` or `Closed` in Zendesk, the corresponding incident will automatically get resolved in Squadcast as well.